Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability: Introduction

 In the preceding article \cite{DeMarco_Faber_Degenerations_2014}, we studied the dynamics in a degenerating 1-parameter family $f_t$ of complex rational functions by analyzing an associated rational function $f$ on the Berkovich projective line $\Berk$.
 Our main tool was a quantization technique: the family $f_t$ gave rise to a sequence of partitions of $\Berk$, and the dynamics of $f$ relative to these partitions provided information on the limit of the measures of maximal entropy for $f_t$ at the degenerate parameter.
 In the present article, we refine this quantization technique by constructing a discrete dynamical system that allows us to compute the limiting measures.
 Though written as a continuation of \cite{DeMarco_Faber_Degenerations_2014}, with the theorems named accordingly, this article may be read independently.

 Let $k$ be an algebraically closed field that is complete with respect to a nontrivial non-Archimedean valuation.
-Let $f$ be a rational function of degree $d \geq 2$ with coefficients in $k$, and let $\Gamma$ be any finite set of type~II points in $\Berk_k$.
+Let $f$ be a rational function of degree $d \geq 2$ with coefficients in $k$.
+Recall that $f$ determines a unique probability measure $\mu_f$ on the Berkovich space $\Berk_k$, characterized by its invariance under $\frac{1}{d} f^*$ while not charging exceptional points for $f$ \cite{Favre_Rivera-Letelier_Ergodic_2010}; we refer to $\mu_f$ as the equilibrium measure for $f$.

+Let $\Gamma$ be any finite set of type~II points in $\Berk_k$.
 In this article, we introduce a notion of analytic stability for pairs $(f, \Gamma)$; see Definition~\ref{Def: Stable}.
 Assuming stability, we show that the equilibrium measure for $f$, as ``seen" from $\Gamma$, is the stationary distribution for an explicit countable-state Markov chain.
 (See, e.g., \cite{KSK-Markov_Chains} for definitions and relevant background for this type of random process.)
 The analytic stability hypothesis parallels the notion of algebraic stability for dynamics on complex surfaces; we obtain a corollary on the existence of algebraically stable modifications for meromorphic maps preserving the fibers of a rational fibration.

 To state our results precisely, we define a partition of $\Berk_k$ consisting of the elements of $\Gamma$ and the connected components of the complement $\Berk_k \smallsetminus \Gamma$.
 Analytic stability implies that there is an explicit countable subset $\JJ$ of the partition that contains the Julia set for $f$ and satisfies the following property: For any pair $U, V \in \JJ$, the number of pre-images $\#\left(f^{-1}(y) \cap V \right)$ is independent of $y \in U$, when counted with multiplicities.
 To each pair of subsets $U,V \in \JJ$, we define a quantity $P_{U,V} \in [0,1]$ by